 - GAUSS windows

 - Toolbar buttons

 - GAUSS menus

 - The GAUSS language

-For all intrinsic commands and functions, the GAUSS Command Reference for the command is displayed.
-For all other external procedures in active libraries, an HTML window is opened containing a source code file.
-You may then scroll through the file to find the desired symbol.
+For intrinsic commands and functions, the GAUSS Command Reference for the command is displayed.
+For other external procedures in active libraries, a window displays a source code file, allowing you to scroll to the desired symbol.